How to use eCommerce UX to make your sales surge

 Can they see themselves in your brand and marketing?
 Do they feel welcome and safe in your space?

-For example: Make sure your language isn’t full of local slang if you’re selling to a global audience, and do a quick sense-check to make sure none of it could be construed as offensive.
+For example: Make sure your language isn’t full of local slang or jargon if you’re selling to a global audience, and do a quick sense-check to make sure none of it could be construed as offensive.

-Make shipping a breeze
+Make shipping a breeze with Sendle

 As if we could end without mentioning this.

 Assuming you did everything else right and they purchased your stuff, the end of your user’s experience will be when they receive your fine goods.
 This is where Sendle comes in your UX strategies.

 Ensuring your customers’ shipping experience is seamless, transparent, affordable, and reliable is kind of our jam.